Each dataset may be documented by the

 README.md file in the repository.
 This file is called a dataset card, and the Hugging Face Hub will render its contents on the dataset’s main page.
 To inform users about how to responsibly use the data, it’s a good idea to include information about any potential biases within the dataset.
 Generally, dataset cards help users understand the contents of the dataset and give context for how the dataset should be used.

 You can also add dataset metadata to your card.
 The metadata describes important information about a dataset such as its license, language, and size.
-It also contains tags to help users discover a dataset on the Hub.
+It also contains tags to help users discover a dataset on the Hub, and data files configuration options.
 Tags are defined in a YAML metadata section at the top of the

 A dataset repo will render its README.md as a dataset card.
 To control how the Hub displays the card, you should create a YAML section in the README file to define some metadata.
 Start by adding three --- at the top, then include all of the relevant metadata, and close the section with another group of --- like the example below: